curvelogic/eucalypt/docs/index.md

   - eu-west-1c
 ```

-Although we're looking at the native **eucalypt** syntax here, this
+As an aside, although we're looking at the native eucalypt syntax
-example could just as easily be embedded directly in a YAML file using
+here, this example could just as easily be embedded directly in a YAML
-the `!eu` tag.
-Pop the following in a `test.yaml` file and process it
+file using the `!eu` tag.
+Pop the following in a `test.yaml` file and
-with `eu test.yaml`.
+process it with: `eu test.yaml`.
 You'll get the same result.

 ```yaml
 target-zones: !eu ["a", "b", "c"] map("eu-west-1{}")
 ```

 First, this example illustrates how we apply transformations like
 `map` simply by concatenation.
+This "pipelining" or "catenation" is
+the natural way to apply transformations to values in eucalypt.

-In fact this is nothing more than a function call but this feature
+In fact this is simply a function call with the arguments rearranged a
-allows us to write things in an order which makes the processing
-clear.

-In this example, `map` is just a function of two parameters.
+bit.
+In this example, `map` is a function of two parameters.
 Its first
 argument is provided in parentheses and its second argument is the
 value of what came before.